Plinko Board

 If working with a pegboard for the backboard, chances are that the hole used pre-drill for the pins will need to be drilled out to accommodate the diameter of the pins.
 A snug fit is desired, with the hole with just enough room for gluing the screw and wood glue of the pins in place.
 Any more than that will weaken the board, allowing the wood glue of”the pins to fall out with time.

 The slots at the bottom are made by cutting ½” thick pieces of wood to the same height as the frame.
 Notice in the diagram that they are located directly below the last row of pegs installed so that the chips bouncing off them will land in one of the adjacent slots.
-The width and height of the slots need to be such that the chips fit inside them.
+The slots need to be the width and height of the chips so that they fit inside them.

 plinko board, layout, chip, frame, pegs, slot dividers, slots